A Quiet Place showed me I have tinnitus

 As Drever points out, tinnitus can be more than just a mild irritation.
 "Hearing is very closely connected to the limbic system, which is about emotion," he explains.
 "So you find that when people suffer from tinnitus their limbic system is continuously stressed -- they're in a perpetual state of anxiety, and that can be quite traumatic."

-If you are worried about tinnitus or hearing damage, you can find more information and get help from the British Tinnitus Association, the American Tinnitus Association, or Better Hearing Australia.
+If you're worried about tinnitus or hearing damage, you can find more information and get help from the British Tinnitus Association, the American Tinnitus Association or Better Hearing Australia.
+And here's a good primer on hearing loss.

 Sitting in the anechoic chamber listening to my ears silently screaming at me, I wondered if it was time I invested in a pair.